entr0-pi/gnss/INSTALL.md

 **Preload NVS settings (recommended for field deployment):**
 - Use `utils/uploader/uploaderGUI.py` to write GNSS/WiFi/NTRIP values to NVS and flash LittleFS web assets.
 <img src="assets/Uploader-2.png" alt="Web UI 3" width="250">
-- This avoids going to the webUI just to change target wiring or network values.
+- This avoids going to the webUI just to change target wiring or network values
+- Fill with your own paths, COM and board type
+- Read the documentation to install the prerequisites

 ## Building From Source